kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 This happens, not every patch gets merged.
 In the worst case there are not even any comments under the patch and it's silently ignored.
 This depends on many factors, most notably \*cough*time*cough*.
-Examining potential drawbacks or forseeing disasters is not an easy job.
+Examining potential drawbacks or foreseeing disasters is not an easy job.

 Let's be more positive, you manage to attract the attention of some developer and he says, he does not like the approach of the patch(es).
 Better than